 Disney Dining Plans at Walt Disney World provide a great convenience for guests.
-By pre-paying for your meals, there is no need to worry about carrying money with you to the parks.
+When you add a Disney Dining Plan to your vacation package, you don’t need to worry about carrying money around the parks.
 Most restaurants on Disney property accept the Disney Dining Plans.
 There are three tiers of the Dining Plan: Quick Service, Disney Dining & Deluxe Dining.
-Both 2019 and 2020 pricing is listed below.
+2020 pricing is listed below.
 Rates are based on travel dates.

 Quick Service credits are used at restaurants where you order at a counter or register, pay, collect your food and find a table.
 Each credit covers an entree and a beverage (including alcohol for guests over 21).
 My best tip?
 Send someone to find a table while someone else waits in line to order.